floragunncom/search-guard-docs/_content/_troubleshooting/kibana_troubleshooting.md

 searchguard.cookie.secure: <true|false>
 ```

 If this is set to true, Search Guard will only accept cookies if they are transmitted via HTTPS.
-If it receieves a cookie via unsecure HTTP, the cookie is discarded.
+If it receives a cookie via unsecure HTTP, the cookie is discarded.
 This means the authenticated credentials are not stored and you are redirected to the login page again.

 Either access Kibana with HTTPS instead of HTTP, or set: